-Faculty from West Chester University and neighboring communities are invited to participate in the 4th Brandywine Project Workshop, an exciting opportunity to develop or modify courses to focus on issues of sustainability, surrounded by supportive and creative colleagues from our region.
+Faculty from West Chester University and across the Pennsylvania State System of Higher Education are invited to participate in the 5th Brandywine Project Workshop, an exciting opportunity to develop or modify courses to focus on issues of sustainability, surrounded by supportive and creative colleagues from our region.
 Named after the Brandywine Creek watershed, WCU's workshop innovates by comprehensively integrating the local and global with the social, economic, and environmental aspects of sustainability.
 Novel workshop sessions include: the global context for higher education and sustainability (including the UN Sustainable Development Goals); social justice and sustainability; integrating whole campus immersive learning into the classroom; and best practices for teaching sustainability from students and faculty.
 Whether or not you are familiar with sustainability, this workshop is the perfect place to begin learning or to deepen your understanding by further exploring your discipline, creating interdisciplinary connections, and becoming more informed about campus and regional sustainability actions & opportunities for teaching.
 Participants will leave the workshop ready to infuse sustainability knowledge and practices into their own courses and to inspire their students and colleagues to grow a culture of sustainability at their universities and beyond.

 - WCU Faculty - free

-- Prepare a new or revised course syllabus over the spring 2022 semester.
+- Prepare a new or revised course syllabus over summer

 Sustainability is not just for scientists.
 Attaining a sustainable, equitable future will require all fields to understand how their actions shape the planet & affect its many inhabitants.
 Come meet colleagues from across the disciplines to learn how your field is addressing sustainability and to share this knowledge with your students.